jmettraux/Intrigue/README.md

 ### + - / * = < <= > >=
 as expected

+### float integer
+convert to float and integer respectively;
+will probably need to introduce "exact->inexact" and vice versa.

 ### call
 calls a .NET method on the target atom: